SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/database_builder/README.md

 - Verify the templates path from `generate_training_images.py` output
 - Check directory permissions

-**Warning: "Missing resolutions"**
-- Ensure `generate_training_images.py` completed successfully
+**Warning: "No templates generated for item"**
-- Check for partially generated template sets
+- Check that template files exist in the templates directory
+- Verify template file naming matches expected pattern
+- If using exact size matching (no --use-scaling), ensure templates exist for all target sizes

 **Error: "Failed to save database"**
 - Verify output directory is writable
 - Check available disk space (database can be 50-100MB)

-**Validation Error: "Template missing features"**
-- Usually indicates corrupted template images
-- Re-run template generation for affected items
+**Warning: "NO templates found - skipping"**
+- This resolution will be excluded from the database
+- Check that templates were generated for this resolution

 ### Debug Tips
-- Use `--validate` to identify specific issues
+- Use `--verbose` to enable debug-level logging
-- Enable logging with `--logfile` for detailed processing information
+- Enable logging with `--log-file` for detailed processing information
+- Use `--use-scaling` to allow scaling from largest available size when exact matches aren't found
-- Check that input templates match expected naming convention
+- Check that input templates match expected naming convention: `modname_itemcode_size.png`
 - Verify catalog file matches template generation catalog

 ### Performance Tips